shiningdesign/universal_tool_template.py/README.md

 universal_tool_template.py
 ===================

-A quick Qt GUI tool development template for Maya, Houdini, Nuke, Blender, Notepad++, Desktop;
+A quick Qt GUI tool development template for Maya, Houdini, Nuke, (BlackMagic) Fusion, Blender, Notepad++, Desktop;

 It automatically supports any combination of (Python 2.x, Python 3.x in 32bit and 64bit) with (PySide, PyQt4, PySide2, PyQt5)